malchata/dnstradamus/README.md

 _Default: `"body"`_

 The context in which links are selected.
 This option accepts any valid CSS selector.
 It's useful for helping you to narrow down where dnstradamus looks for links.
-For example, let's say you only wanted to do DNS prefetching for external links within an element with an ID of `content`:
+For example, let's say you only wanted to do DNS prefetching for external links within an element with an `id` of `content`:

 ```javascript
 dnstradamus({